Fred Sasakamoose: Hockey career

 In 1944 Sasakamoose joined the Duck Lake ice hockey team.
 Sasakamoose's skills were first recognized by a priest in Montreal who became the sports director at the Indian residential school Sasakamoose was attending.
-The priest pushed Sasakamoose to improve himself, and he went on to develop an extraordinary left-handed shot as a result.
+The priest pushed Sasakamoose to improve himself, and he developed an extraordinary left-handed shot as a result.
 Sasakamoose had a troubled time at the school: when he was nine he was raped by fellow students, and detailed other punishments by the school officials.
 While Sasakamoose became one of the star players on the school's team, he left Duck Lake at the age of 15 and so feared returning to the school that he didn't believe at first when a priest had a hockey scout visit his home.

 Ultimately Sasakamoose did meet the scout, and at the age of 16 joined the junior Moose Jaw Canucks, who played in the Western Canada Junior Hockey League.
 After scoring 31 goals during the 1953–54 season he was named the league's most valuable player.
 During the season he made his NHL debut with the Chicago Black Hawks, playing November 20, 1953 against the Boston Bruins.
-Sasakamoose played two games with Chicago at the time before being sent back to junior, though he was called up again a few months later after Moose Jaw's season ended in February 1954.
+Sasakamoose played two games with Chicago before being sent back to junior, though he was called up again a few months later after Moose Jaw's season ended in February 1954.
 Sasakamoose played 11 games for the Black Hawks that season, recording no points.
 The rest of his career was spent in various minor leagues.